SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

    		selenium.waitForPageToLoad("30000");
    }

-There are no comments provided but it is more comprehensible because of the keywords used in scripts. (please be aware that UI Map is NOT a replacement for comments!
-Comments are still important for documenting an automated test.)
-An even better test script could look like this.
+This is more understandable because of the keywords used. (please be aware that UI Map is NOT a replacement for comments!
+Adding comments and some white-space combined with the identifiers for the locators makes a very readable script.

 .. code-block:: java